 For example, a counsellor might share techniques on how to prevent or cope with anxiety attacks or suggest better ways to communicate with your partner.
 But they will never tell you what to do.

-Myths about counselling no. 2: I will have to lie on a couch
+Myth 2: I will have to lie on a couch

 Thanks to countless cartoons, TV programmes and movies a lot of us wrongly believe that a counselling session involves lying down on a couch, staring at the ceiling.